 Old Town Study - Broken Arrow, OK

-The City of Broken Arrow contracted Crafton Tull to provide an engineering and planning developmental study for the Old Town area bordered by Elm Place on the west, Kenosha Street on the north, 9th Street to the east, and Houston Street to the south.
-The project was divided into three basic phases.
+The City of Broken Arrow contracted Crafton Tull to provide an engineering and planning developmental study for the Old Town area bordered by Elm Place on the west, Kenosha Street to the north, 9th Street to the east, and Houston Street to the south.
+The design consisted of three phases.

-Phase I: Information Collection Phase was completed on September 25, 2009.
-During this phase, the streets, alleys, sidewalks, bar ditches, drainageways, streetscapes, gateways, trails and sidewalks were inventoried and evaluated.
-In addition, the City provided GIS information and drainage reports that were relevant to the area of the study.
+Phase I: Information Collection Phase – The first phase included taking an inventory of and evaluating the streets, alleys, sidewalks, bar ditches, drainageways, streetscapes, gateways, trails, and sidewalks.
+The City provided GIS information and drainage reports for areas relevant to the study.

-Phase II: Preliminary Engineering and Planning Phase, Crafton Tull determined drainage areas, flows, and capacity of creeks in order to provide drainage improvements.
-The roadways were evaluated for repairs and alleyways were evaluated for potential uses.
-Preliminary design parameters and budgets were developed during this phase.
+Phase II: Preliminary Engineering and Planning Phase – The second phase determined drainage areas, flow, and creek capacity to provide drainage improvements.
+Our team evaluated roadways for repairs and alleyways for potential use.
+We also developed the preliminary design parameters and budget during this phase.